Pork Butt Burnt Ends Recipe

 Once you have the pork butt cubed, place them into a large receptacle, mixing bowl, or disposable aluminum pan.
 Begin to add the rub.

 Coat it pretty generously and mix it up.
-Continue to sprinkle rub, mix and toss the cubes until all the pieces are covered well.
+Sprinkle rub, mix and toss the cubes until all the pieces are covered well.

-The rub makes about 2 cups and I usually use 1 cup of the rub during this process.
+The rub makes about 2 cups; I usually use 1 cup of the rub during this process.

-Place the cubes on some baking cooling racks so they’re ready to go onto the smoker.
+Place the cubes on baking cooling racks so they’re ready to go onto the smoker.

-Alternatively, you can place them on the grates directly.
-Cleaning the grill grate might be a pain afterward, though.
+Alternatively, you can place them directly on the grates.
+Cleaning the grill grate afterward might be a pain, though.

 Smoke